Wisemeninc/AI-Web-MCP/README.md

 Each MCP server requires:
 - **name**: A unique identifier for the server (used as the key)
-- **url**: The HTTP SSE endpoint URL (must end with `/`)
+- **url**: The HTTP SSE endpoint URL (**must end with `/`**)
 - **auth_token**: Optional Bearer token for authentication

 The UI will display the connection status for all configured servers in the header.
-Hover over the MCP status to see individual server statuses.
+Click on the MCP status bar to expand and see detailed connection information for each server.

+### Tool Calling

+The application automatically discovers tools from all configured MCP servers and makes them available to AI models.
+When a model decides to use a tool:

+1. The tool call is displayed in an orange box (click to expand details)
+2. The tool is executed via the appropriate MCP server
+3. The result is displayed in a green box (click to expand details)
+4. The conversation continues with the tool result

+**Note**: Some Ollama models (like DeepSeek) don't support tool calling.
+The application will automatically retry without tools for these models.

 ## Docker Details